conggalam12/Face_Recognition_Lightweight/README.md

 CosFace : [https://arxiv.org/abs/1801.09414](https://arxiv.org/abs/1801.094140)

 # Develop
-I also applied facial recognition to the ncnn framework using C++ to optimize speed
+I also applied facial recognition to the ncnn framework using C++ to optimize speed <br />
+You can see how to build and use with [NCNN](https://github.com/Tencent/ncnn) <br />